 Andean history comes alive in Cusco.
 Quechua-speaking descendents of the Incas fill the streets and markets, colonial churches sit atop bases of smooth stonework laid centuries before the Conquistadors, and campesinos (Peru's rural farmers) in colorful dress move busily back and forth across the plazas.
 In the afternoon, you'll tour Cusco's largest open market and the adjacent witches' market.
 After tasting a few unique local foods, you will visit the Center for Traditional Textiles in Cusco, a local organization committed to preserving the region's weaving traditions.
 (If visiting the Sacred Valley on Sunday, you will visit their center in Chinchero instead).
 Enjoy a tour of Peru weavers who demonstrate their craft and learn about the history and processes of Peru's most well-known art form.

-This morning, journey into one of the most beautiful areas of Peru.
+Journey into one of the most beautiful areas of Peru.
 The Sacred Valley often becomes one of the highlights of your trip and you will soon see why!
 You'll test your bargaining skills with the locals while visiting one of the great textile markets in the area.
 You may also hike to the inspiring ruins of Pisac or take a short walk through the countryside to the seldom-visited town of Maras, where pre-Columbian salt mines still operate today.
 Visit the Inca agricultural terraces of Moray, thought to have been a nursery to experiment with and modify different varieties of crops.
-Eventually, you will make your way to the living Inca city of Ollantaytambo to relax on your Peru vacation.
+Make your way to the living Inca city of Ollantaytambo and spend the night.

 Follow the Urubamba River as it tumbles its way towards the Amazon and the sacred city of Machu Picchu, Peru.
 Tour ancient canals that still bring water from the high mountains to the baths used by Inca priests.
 As visitors, you are welcomed to respectfully dip your hands in the cool water.
 After the tours of Machu Picchu, you'll return to the village of Aguas Calientes (located at the base of Machu Picchu).
 Enjoy one of many excellent local restaurants or end your day soaking in the hot springs after exploring one of the most magical archaeological sites in the world.